Singing + Children =

 Need some help?

 If you are currently unsure where to start with singing with the under 5s then I can help.
-Please take a look at my Singing and Rhymes with the Under 5s Online Training course which is only £15: http://smpl.ro/singingu5s
+Please take a look at my Singing and Rhymes with the Under 5s Online Training course: http://smpl.ro/singingu5s

 Happy music making!